Marker Logo

 1998 by Ontario Heritage Foundation and Abitibi Consolidated.

 Location.
 48° 36.43′ N, 93° 22.569′ W. Marker is in Fort Frances, Ontario, in Rainy River District.
-Marker can be reached from Front Street close to Minnie Avenue, on the right when traveling north.
+It can be reached from Front Street close to Minnie Avenue, on the right when traveling north.
 Marker is in a playground, at the base of the Lookout Tower, on the Water Front.
 Touch for map.
 Marker is at or near this postal address: 1011 Front Street, Fort Frances ON P9A 1C1, Canada.
 Touch for directions.

 2. The North West Mounted Police on the Dawson Route Marker

-Photographed By Rev. Ronald Irick, July 17, 2022
+Photographed by Rev. Ronald Irick, July 17, 2022

 3. The North West Mounted Police on the Dawson Route Marker